 Convenience: Yes, it’s convenient, however the taxi industry within the Orlando area is very similar to any other big city.
 The cars aren’t clean, the drivers are very pushy and sometimes downright rude and there are a lot of scams that are reported from taxi drivers who are preying on tourists to milk extra money out of them because they don’t know better.

 Honestly, I’ve always suggested, and will continue to, use anything besides a taxi

-Another great option as you can add a rental car to your initial reservation and then pick it up and drop it off at MCO.
+Another option as you can add a rental car to your initial reservation and then pick it up and drop it off at MCO.
 Hertz, National, Alamo, Dollar, Budget and L&M are all available at the airport.